SymfonyCasts/symfony5/sfcasts/ep1/webpack-encore-usage.md

 packaged it *inside* of the built `app.js` file.
 We import the stuff we need, and Webpack takes care of... packaging it all together.

+***TIP
+Actually, Webpack splits the final code into pieces for efficiency.
+So jQuery itself is *actually* inside a different file in `public/build`, though that doesn't matter!
+***

 ## Importing the Bootstrap CSS

 We can do the same thing for the Bootstrap CSS.
 On the top of `base.html.twig`,